Stanford Athletics ‘By the Numbers’

 - Stanford scholar-athletes have earned 151 NCAA Postgraduate Scholarships – a national best.
 NCAA Postgraduate Scholarships are awarded to students who demonstrate outstanding performance in athletics, academics, and community service.

-- Eleven Stanford scholar-athletes have earned a Rhodes Scholarship.
+- Twelve Stanford scholar-athletes have earned a Rhodes Scholarship.